Bahrain top activist loses final appeal against jail term

 In January this year, the same court upheld a two-year imprisonment against Rajab after convicting him of press statements critical to the government.

+About 127 non-governmental rights groups urged Bahrain in August to "immediately release" Rajab after the United Nations denounced the Shiite opposition leader's detention as "arbitrary" and "discriminatory".

+Bahrain is mostly Shiite Muslim according to unofficial estimates contested by the government.

-Bahrain, with a large Shiite community, is located between regional rivals Saudi Arabia and Iran and has been ruled for more than two centuries by the Al-Khalifa dynasty.
+The country -- which is home to the US Navy's Fifth Fleet and a British military base -- is located between regional rivals Saudi Arabia and Iran and has been ruled for more than two centuries by the Al-Khalifa dynasty.

 Authorities have jailed dozens of high-profile activists and disbanded both religious and secular opposition groups since Shiite-led protests demanding political change erupted in 2011.